peeringdb/docs/docs/translation.md

 Go to <https://translate.peeringdb.com/accounts/profile/> to edit your profile and also to select the [languages](https://translate.peeringdb.com/accounts/profile/#languages) you want to help with.

+### Mailing list

+The <http://lists.peeringdb.com/cgi-bin/mailman/listinfo/pdb-translate> mailing list is open to anyone working on, or interested in translations.

 ### Thanks to the translators!

 #### de